synbiosystems/Gene-Expression-Across-Growth-Stages/README.md

 Once cloned, we recommend installing the dependencies in a new Virtual Environment as some of the package versions may not be the latest. <br>
 After setting up the environment, user can install the dependencies using the terminal command: <br> pip install -r requirements.txt <br>
-All packages are openly available and can be easily installed and maintained using openly available environment managers.
+All packages are openly available and can be easily installed and maintained using openly available IDEs.

 ## File Information: